chiefengineer/Git-How-To/docs/Git Initial install and configuration.md

   Presume the following activities have taken place:
     1. A problem has come up that needs solving e.g. Family Law.
-    2. It has been determines that software is needed as part of the solution.
+    2. It has been determined that software is needed as part of the solution.
     3. A BA has been summoned to create the necessary "Given..Then..When"
         scenarios (e.g. Unit tests for us to implement in code) and has the
         problem well defined as a solution in the abstract.